 Based in the perennialist school of thought, this study proposes that the heart is the foundation of whirling practice in all modes of its enactment.
 The unique physiology of whirling opens processes relating to purification, trance, and movement in the subtle dimensions.
 As a touchstone to all modes of spiritual experience, the heart is both the ground and that which is revealed by the act of whirling.

-This study argues that the body is the carrier of deep and practical knowledges and thus locates the research site in the researcher’s body and inner heart.
-In widening circles the bodies and hearts of the dancers are included, which then reach out and touch the bodies of enactment in whirling, performance and ritual transnationally.'
+This study argues that the body is the carrier of deep and practical knowledges and thus locates the primary research site in the body and inner heart of the researcher.
+In widening circles the hearts and bodies of the her co-initiates and dancers are included, which then reach out and touch the bodies of enactment in whirling, performance and ritual transnationally.'